 At the final stage of the 300-level is the Independent Research Project (equivalent to the Undergraduate Thesis Research that was in place previously).
 The project is intended to serve as a capstone for students to consolidate and reinforce all of the skills acquired in their major.
 Furthermore, they may choose to enroll in the Advanced Independent Research Project.
 The purpose of this course is to enhance student interest in scientific and technological research that began with the Independent Research Project, as it provides the opportunity for them to actively engage in science- and technology-related activities.

 * The timeline depicts a standard case where students complete their bachelor's degree program in four years.

 Students need to pass an entrance exam to advance from a bachelor's to a master's program.
 To advance from a master's to a doctoral program, students must pass an advancement assessment.

 Students who complete the Life Science and Technology Undergraduate Major may continue to study the same discipline in more depth by taking the Life Science and Technology Graduate Major.
-They may also advance to a closely related interdisciplinary graduate major called Human Centered Science and Biomedical Engineering, and Earth-Life Science — to which students may advance.
+There are also closely related interdisciplinary graduate majors — Human Centered Science and Biomedical Engineering, and Earth-Life Science — to which students may advance.